gmyrland/montecarlo/README.md

 # montecarlo

-montecarlo is an R package that provides a web app for [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulations using the shiny package.
+montecarlo is an R web app for [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulations using the shiny package.
 The goal of the project is to provide a framework for users to develop re-useable simulation workflows, while simultaneously exposing enough underlying R directly to the user for them to incorporate any use case.
 Simulation results can be reported as pdf, docx, html, or csv, as well as graphically within the app.